Constraint Guided Model Quantization of Neural Networks: Abstract

 \section{Abstract}

 Deploying neural networks on the edge has become increasingly important as deep learning is being applied in an increasing amount of applications.
-The devices on the edge are typically characterised as having small computational resources as large computational resources results in a higher energy consumption, which is impractical for these devices.
+At the edge computing hardware typically has limited resources disallowing to run neural networks with high complexity.
 To reduce the complexity of neural networks a wide range of quantization methods have been proposed in recent years.
 This work proposes Constraint Guided Model Quantization (CGMQ), which is a quantization aware training algorithm that uses an upper bound on the computational resources and reduces the bit-widths of the parameters of the neural network.
 CGMQ does not require the tuning of a hyperparameter to result in a mixed precision neural network that satisfies the predefined computational cost constraint, while prior work does.
-It is shown on MNIST that the performance of CGMQ is competitive with state-of-the-art quantization aware training algorithms, while guaranteeing the satisfaction of the cost constraint.
+It is shown on MNIST and CIFAR10 that the performance of CGMQ is competitive with state-of-the-art quantization aware training algorithms, while guaranteeing the satisfaction of an upper bound on the computational complexity defined by the computational resources of the on edge hardware.

 \keywords{Quantization, Quantization aware training, Memory constrained neural networks, Edge artificial intelligence, Model compression}